The New COS Collection Is Full Of This Season’s Top Trends — & Runway-Approved

 Unveiled on Wednesday in Paris during a runway show, the latest collection is inspired by the city's haute couture tradition.
 Aptly designed and crafted at the house’s own atelier, the ready-to-wear line embodies warm-weather fashion thanks to summer-ready pieces like flowing maxi dresses that could double as wedding guest wear, chic mini skirts that wouldn't look out of place in an office and crisp shirts made for layering.
 The line is defined by minimalistic, contemporary silhouettes, as well as the brand’s trademark tailoring and effortlessness, and includes shoes, handbags and menswear pieces.

-This is the second iteration of COS Atelier — a line that emphasizes finer fabrics and a more sophisticated design than the brand’s regular offerings — that debuted last fall during New York Fashion Week.
-Ranging from $20 to $450, the collection is available to shop in-store and online as of April 28.
+This is the second iteration of COS Atelier — a line that emphasises finer fabrics and a more sophisticated design than the brand’s regular offerings — that debuted last fall during New York Fashion Week.
+Ranging from £15 to £290, the collection is available to shop in-store and online as of April 28.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.